 I like to collaborate with my clients, working with them on matters as partners.
 They know that their business is my business.
 Clients say they appreciate that I take the time to understand their companies and institutions and familiarize myself with their people, processes, and problems.
-Clients also value my accessibility; if they need my help in litigation, in planning human resources strategy, or in an emergency they know that I’ll respond immediately and be right there with them.
+Clients also value my accessibility; if they need my help in litigation, in planning human resources strategy, or in an emergency, they know that I’ll respond immediately and be right there with them.

 Magdalen Blessey Bickford represents businesses and management in labor and employment litigation and provides general legal counsel on a variety of workforce matters.
-As a provider of management counsel, training, and education, Magdalen advises employers on best practices in the workplace and on drafting and implementing effective policies and procedures.
+As a provider of management counsel, training, and education, Mag advises employers on best practices in the workplace and on drafting and implementing effective policies and procedures.

-Because the regulatory framework is constantly evolving, Magdalen helps clients navigate the changes in statutes such as the Fair Labor Standards Act (FLSA), Labor Relations Act (LRA), Equal Employment Opportunity Act (EEOA), Family Medical Leave Act (FMLA), Americans with Disabilities Act (ADA), and other laws.
+Because the regulatory framework is constantly evolving, Mag helps clients navigate the changes in statutes such as the Fair Labor Standards Act (FLSA), Labor Relations Act (LRA), Equal Employment Opportunity Act (EEOA), Family Medical Leave Act (FMLA), Americans with Disabilities Act (ADA), and other laws.
 In this capacity, she not only helps them adjust their practices to the current requirements, she helps prepare them for what will likely be the standards in the near future.
 Additionally, Magdalen has successfully advocated on behalf of management in courts and administrative agencies in several states and before the Equal Employment Opportunity Commission (EEOC) and National Labor Relations Board (NLRB).

-Drawing on this valuable background, Magdalen has lectured on several areas of labor and employment law including such topics as labor relations, employment policies, employee handbook procedures, hiring, employee discipline, reductions in force, benefits, workers’ compensation, non-compete agreements, privacy issues, discrimination, arbitration, federal statutes, and many others.
+Drawing on this valuable background, Mag has lectured on several areas of labor and employment law including such topics as labor relations, employment policies, employee handbook procedures, hiring, employee discipline, reductions in force, benefits, workers’ compensation, non-compete agreements, privacy issues, discrimination, arbitration, federal statutes, and many others.